Updated July 6, 2017

 MagnifyMoney has searched for money market accounts paying the highest interest rates – and this list gets updated monthly.
 Here are the best rates for April 2017:

 If you have student loan debt, you probably are not very excited to see Sallie Mae at the top of this list.
 However, many people are unaware that Sallie Mae also operates an internet-only FDIC-insured bank with some of the best interest rates in the country.
-You can earn 1.05% APY, compounded daily and paid monthly.
+You can earn 1.15% APY, compounded daily and paid monthly.
 There is no minimum balance and no monthly maintenance fees.
 You will have check-writing capabilities (although the standard money market limit of six per month applies to this account).
 The easiest (and best) way to fund and access your funds is via electronic transfer from your existing checking account.
+If you want a simple account with no fees and check access – this is a good bet.
+You can get a higher interest rate if you are willing to give up check-writing, or join a credit union and keep at least $500 in your account (#2 and #3 on the list).

 EverBank, recently acquired by TIAA-Cref, is a rapidly growing bank that conducts most of its business online (even though it is based in Florida).
 In 2017, EverBank has become very aggressive on interest rates.
 Its products have regularly made our list of best CD rates, and – not surprisingly – it also appears on the best money market list.
 This is a great product, but you should be aware of a few pieces of fine print.
 The APY is only valid for one year.
 EverBank does promise that the rate, after the first year, will “never stray from the top 5% of competitive accounts.”
 Just be prepared for a lower rate after 12 months.
 You need at least $5,000 to open the account.
+You will only earn the 1.21% APY on balances up to $250,000.
 There is no monthly account fee.

 Ally Bank is a very popular internet-only bank.
 Although the interest rate on the money market account is not the highest, Ally does offer a very competitive overall package – particularly if you link the account to an Ally checking account.
 The checking account has no minimum balance and no monthly fee.
 You can link your money market account to your checking account to provide overdraft protection.
 Money would be transferred to your checking account with no transaction fee if you ever made a mistake.
 You would be able to access your money market account with your Ally ATM card, which has free AllPoint access and up to $10 of non-Ally ATM fees reimbursed every month.
 This money market account is a nice way to provide yourself with overdraft protection while earning interest.
 If you don’t need check-writing capabilities on your savings, you would still be better off with Ally’s savings account.